javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

    Advantages?
 You can focus on domain objects and treat persistence and auditing as infrastructural aspects.
    Since audit data are decoupled from live data, you can choose where to store them.
-   By default JaVers saves Snapshots to the application’s database, but you can point another one.
+   By default, JaVers saves Snapshots to the application’s database, but you can point another one.
    For example, SQL for application and MongoDB for JaVers (or even centralized JaVers database shared for all applications in your company).